 Eliza Borné is the editor of the Oxford American.

-A Letter from the Editor, Summer 2017.
+A Letter from the Editor, Summer 2019.

-Letter from the editor.
+A Letter from the Editor, Spring 2019.